 As stated in the introduction, Fernhill is presently owned by Angas Securities, which has been in control of the estate since it went into receivership.
-As the property is in receivership there is a requirement to identity an appropriate way forward.
+As the property is in receivership there is a debt against the property for which the receivers are bound by law to seek an appropriate level of value.
 While there are a range of possibilities available, including further subdivision under existing planning controls, a review of options clearly identified the preferred option to recoup value to be one that would also:

-- where possible maintain the original heritage curtilage; - · provide public access and a range of public benefits; - · provide a workable model for the long term; and - protect biodiversity values.
+- · where possible maintain the original heritage curtilage - · provide public access and a range of public benefits - provide a workable model for the long term